w3c/wot-thing-description/explainer/Explainer11.md

 }
 ```
 ### Thing Model definition
-One of the main intentions of a Thing Description is to provide a Consumer with all the details necessary to successfully interact with a Thing.
-In some IoT application scenarios, a fully detailed Thing Description, e.g., with communication metadata is not necessary (e.g., IoT ecosystems may implicitly handle communication separately), or may not be available because a new entity has not yet been deployed (e.g., IP address is not yet known).
-Sometimes, also a kind of class definition is required that forces capability definitions that should be available for all created instances (e.g., large-scale production of new devices).
+One of the main intentions of a Thing Description is to provide a client with all the details necessary to successfully interact with a Thing.
+In some IoT application scenarios, a fully detailed Thing Description, e.g., with communication metadata is not necessary (e.g., some IoT ecosystems may implicitly handle communication separately), or may not be available because a new entity has not yet been deployed (e.g., IP address is not yet known).
+Sometimes, also a kind of class definition is required that provides capability definitions that should be available for all created instances (e.g., large-scale production of new devices).

 In order to address the above-mentioned scenarios or others, the Thing Model can be used that mainly provides the data model definitions within Things' Properties, Actions, and/or Events and can be potentially used as template for creating Thing Description instances.
 In the following a sample Thing Model is presented that can be seen as a model for the Thing Description instance in the first TD example above.